 Tips and Storage

-You can cook the stuffed meat pinwheels as indicated in the recipe in the oven following the given instructions or you can cook them in a pan without a lid for 15 minutes, turning often, on medium heat.
+You can cook the stuffed meat pinwheels as indicated in the recipe in the oven following the given instructions.
+Alternatively, you can cook them in a pan without a lid for 15 minutes, turning often over medium heat.

-You can store the roll in the fridge wrapped in parchment paper and plastic wrap for up to 2/3 days, then cut and cook the pinwheels when needed.
+You can store the roll in the fridge wrapped in parchment paper and plastic wrap for up to 2/3 days and then cut and cook the pinwheels when needed.

 You can store the pinwheels in the freezer raw to always have a supply.
-Simply cut them, wrap them individually in parchment paper, place them in a freezer bag, and put them in the freezer.
-To consume, put them directly in the oven or pan, increasing the cooking times indicated by a few minutes.
+Simply cut them, wrap each individually in parchment paper, and place them in a freezer bag and then into the freezer.
+To consume, put them directly in the oven or pan, increasing the indicated cooking times by a few minutes.

-You can replace dried onion with half a tablespoon of garlic powder.
+You can replace the dried onion with half a tablespoon of garlic powder.